-General and administration expenses include items such as legal and audit fees, trustee fees, investor relations expenses, trustees' and officers' insurance premiums, costs associated with the Incentive Unit Plan (as defined below) and Unit Option Plan (as defined below) and other general and administrative expenses.
+General and administration expenses include legal and audit fees, trustee fees, investor relations expenses, trustees' and officers' insurance premiums, costs associated with the Incentive Unit Plan (as defined below) and Unit Option Plan (as defined below) and other general and administrative expenses.
 Also included in general and administration expenses are asset management fees payable to Starlight.
 See "Related Party Transactions and Arrangements - Arrangements with Starlight".

-Excluding the changes in the fair value of Unit-based compensation, general and administration expenses increased 2% in Q1-2021 when compared to the same period in Q1-2020 due to the expense associated with the Restricted Units (as defined below) granted in the latter half of 2020.
+Excluding the changes in the fair value of Unit-based compensation, general and administration expenses increased 9% in Q2-2021 and 5% YTD-2021 when compared to 2020 due to the granting of Restricted Units (as defined below) in the latter half of 2020 and Q1-2021.